Jakobbradford/Portfolio-Optimization/README.md

 ```

 **Conclusion**
+Although the trading strategies employed in this analysis were simple, it highlights the FF 4-factor model's efficacy in evaluating trading strategies.
 To further this analysis it would be useful to build models for other trading strategies.
 Additionally, selecting stocks using a non-random method would allow for greater real world implications to be drawn from it.